 The two bedroom/two bath rental home feels like a private oasis, accessed past Goat Rock State Beach along Highway 1 near the Kortum Coastal Hiking Trail.
 The site spans 1.5 acres for secluded exploration, or meditative viewing from the home’s wraparound deck with its Jacuzzi hot tub.

 Bodega Bay Lodge, Bodega Bay

-But you can also indulge in Dungeness crab, salmon, and all the goodness that comes from the ocean that glitters at the very edge of this upscale eatery.
+The lodge’s Drakes Sonoma Coast restaurant is renowned for its fresh-from-the-ocean seafood, sustainably farmed produce and meats, and attention to detail, all presented in a beautiful facility with spectacular views.
 The spa beckons as a stone building sitting in a stunning setting, overlooking the Sonoma coastline and anchored by an outdoor heated swimming pool and whirlpool spa.
-So embrace your location, and indulge in beach-theme signatures include the warm shell massage with Tiger Clam seashells.
+So embrace your location, and indulge in beach-theme signatures, like the warm shell massage with Tiger Clam seashells.

 Details: 103 Coast Highway One, Bodega Bay